eclipse-edc/Connector/CONTRIBUTING.md

 * Add documentation files to new modules.
 See [here](#add-documentation) for more details.

-* Add relevant changes (e.g., no typo fixes, updated readme files, fixes of stuck test) to the [changelog](CHANGELOG.md).
-If these refer to a new feature, add this to the `Overview` section and add your changes to the `Detailed Changes` section according to the rules documented on
-  <http://keepachangelog.com>.
-Include more information via linking to existing pull requests,
-  issues, or discussions.

 * If a new module has been added or a significant part of the code has been changed and you should or want to be seen as the contact person for any further changes, please add appropriate information to the [CODEOWNERS](https://github.com/eclipse-dataspaceconnector/DataSpaceConnector/blob/main/CODEOWNERS)